awsdocs/amazon-ec2-user-guide/doc_source/dedicated-usage-overview.md

 When you create a VPC, you have the option of specifying its instance tenancy\.
 If you launch an instance into a VPC that has an instance tenancy of `dedicated`, your instance is automatically a Dedicated Instance, regardless of the tenancy of the instance\.

-For more information on creating a VPC and choosing the tenancy options, see [Create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon VPC User Guide*\.
+For more information about creating a VPC and choosing the tenancy options, see [Create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html) in the *Amazon VPC User Guide*\.

 ## Launch Dedicated Instances into a VPC<a name="dedicatedinstancesintovpc"></a>